TRAINERS

 Roshanak also works as an expert and consultant for various institutions and training organisations such EAVE.
 She is a member of the German as well as the European Film Academy, an EAVE graduate and group leader.

-Niko Remus, The Netherlands
+Niko Remus, Germany

 Post Supervisor